 The refreshing waters of Wakulla Springs have long been an alluring attraction.
 Glass bottom boats giving passengers remarkable underwater views have been part of the spring’s history as far back as 1875 when locals entertained visitors in a rowboat with a windowpane hull.
-The incredible water clarity aided the recovery of a complete mastodon skeleton which remains on display at the Museum of Florida History in Tallahassee.
+The incredible water clarity aided the recovery of a complete mastodon skeleton that remains on display at the Museum of Florida History in Tallahassee.

 River Boat Tours

 Bring a camera to capture candid images of the river’s fauna.
-The ranger-led tour not only highlights the wildlife, but often includes stories of human interactions with the spring.
-They sometimes feature the lives of indigenous peoples, movies filmed during the Edward Ball years, and/or the more recent adventures of explorations within the caves that bring water to the spring.
+The ranger-led tour not only highlights the wildlife but also may include stories of human interactions with the spring.
+Stories sometimes feature the lives of indigenous peoples, movies filmed during the Edward Ball years, and/or the more recent adventures of explorations within the caves that bring water to the spring.

-The River Boat Tours run 365 days a year weather permitting (Temperatures must be above 40 degrees and tours are not conducted during thunderstorms.)
+The river boat tours run 365 days a year weather permitting (Temperatures must be above 40 degrees and tours are not conducted during thunderstorms).
 The boats are 30 feet long and have a roof.
 There are also wheelchair accessible boats available upon request.
-A manual wheelchair is also available for use upon request at the Waterfront Visitors Center.
+A manual wheelchair is also available for use upon request at the waterfront visitors center.

 River Boat Tour Departures